hamsadatta/RosBot/README.md

   `catkin_make`

  The above command 'catkin_make' will build you workspace.

-Note, we modified our model to navigate a bit better.
-For example, we added an extra caster wheel to reduce bouncing laser during abrupt stops.
-Also added the depth camera plugin for RTAB-MAP.
-We understand that our robot model requires additional tweaking as it has some weird navigational kinks, but most of the problems are properly tuned in config files.
-Any suggestions would be appreciated.
-Nevertheless, our model is sufficient for playing with the ROS navigation stack.
+Now you are all set to run the simulation

+ If you close the terminal do the following

+ `source /opt/ros/kinetic/setup.bash`

+ `cd ~/mybot_ws`

+ `source /devel/setup.bash`

 **_Add these in .bashrc file for single system ROS implementation_**